Financial Aid Programs

 In order for students to maintain Promise Grant eligibility, they must meet both the Academic and Progress Standards listed above.

-Students will be able to appeal the loss of the California College Promise Grant (formerly Board of Governors Fee Waiver) based upon the following verifiable circumstances:
+Students will be able to appeal the loss of the California College Promise Grant based on the following verifiable circumstances: